 Actions

 Form actions are a set of special functions that will execute when a form is submitted.
-There are currently three supported actions: email, email without attachments, and HTTP Post.
-The interface is shown below.
+They do not run in the form preview.
+There are currently two supported actions: email and HTTP Post.
+An example of the interface is shown below.

-The interface is similar to the rules interface, clicking “New Action” will append an empty action to the list of current actions.
+Clicking “New Action” will append an empty action to the list of current actions.
 Clicking the red X at the top right of an action will remove it.
 The dropdown on the left allows you to select the action type.
 The Task ID field to the right allows you to specify which flow step the action will execute on.
-If no flow step id is given, the action will run any time the form is submitted.
+If no flow step ID is given, the action will run any time the form is submitted.

 Email